vatbub/fokLauncher/README.md

 ## Get the launcher
 We currently don't use GitHub releases and release instead on Bintray.
 [Click here to get the latest version of the launcher.](https://bintray.com/vatbub/fokprojectsReleases/foklauncher#downloads)

+### Download the latest snapshot
+If you want to use a cutting edge copy of the launcher, you can obtain one [here](https://oss.jfrog.org/webapp/#/builds/foklauncher).
+Just click the ID of the top most build, click the Module ID, give it a second and then select the file you want to download.

+**Keep in mind:**
+- You don't want to download `foklauncher-[version].jar`, this file will not work.
+Download `foklauncher-[version]-jar-with-dependencies.jar` instead.
+- You don't want to download the `pom` file either, this is just the build config file.
+- The `...-sources.jar` file obviously contains the uncompiled source files

 ## Build your own version
 ### Build the current snapshot
 1. Clone this repository